Property Maintenance Division

 IMPORTANT MESSAGE: DUE TO COVID-19 HEALTH CONCERNS, CITY HALL WILL BE CLOSED TO THE PUBLIC BEGINNING MARCH 16, 2020 UNTIL FURTHER NOTICE.
-WE WILL REASSESS CITY HALL CLOSURE ON APRIL 10, 2020
+THE CITY OF ABERDEEN WILL REASSESS CITY HALL CLOSURE ON MAY 31, 2020.

 Rental License Registration and Rental Inspection

 WHAT IT IS

 The Rental Registration and Inspection Program (RRIP) helps ensure that all rental housing in Aberdeen is safe and meets basic housing maintenance requirements.
 The program educates property owners, managers, and renters about City housing codes and their responsibilities; and requires owners to verify that their properties meet these standards when registering with the City.

 - The Rental Registration and Inspection Program requires landlords to register all rental housing units in Aberdeen, from single-family houses to large apartment buildings.

 - Exceptions to the registration requirement include commercial lodging, state-licensed facilities such as adult family homes, and housing owned by government groups or by housing authorities such as Aberdeen Housing Authority.
 See AMC 15.10 for more detail.

 - Landlords must register their properties as soon as they have a tenant in the rental space.